Oracle connector#

 number_default_scale

 Default Trino DECIMAL scale for Oracle NUMBER (without precision and scale) date type.
-When not set then such column is treated as not supported.
+When not set, the column is treated as not supported.

 not set